Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 ### v1.5

 - Check we try to apply the patch on a Samsung device & add missing chinese Note10+ 5G variant

+### v1.6

+- Fix brand and model detection for magisk manager and recovery installation